Thahaniya-M-Shukkoor/Electric-Vehicle-Population-Data/README.md

 * **Project Summary**
 This analysis of 2,000 electric vehicle records has provided a comprehensive look into the current state of EV adoption.
 Through extensive data cleaning and visualization, we have met all five project objectives.
 * **Key Findings**
-  * Geographic Concentration: Adoption is not uniform; it is heavily concentrated in specific urban hubs (e.g., King Country), which account for the vast majority of registrations.
+  * Geographic Concentration: Adoption is not uniform; it is heavily concentrated in specific urban hubs (e.g., King County), which account for the vast majority of registrations.
   * Adoption Growth: There has been an exponential surge in EV registrations since 2020, suggesting that the market has moved from "Early Adopters" to "Mass Market" growth.
   * Technological Advancement: The average electric range has steadily increased over the last decade, with modern vehicles frequently exceeding the 200-mile threshold, effectively reducing "range anxiety."
   * Market Leadership: While Tesla remains the dominant market leader, the increasing share of traditional manufacturers (Nissan, Kia, Chevrolet) indicates a maturing and more competitive marketplace.
   * Policy Impact: A significant portion of the fleet is CAFV-eligible, proving that government incentives remain a primary driver for consumer vehicle choice.
 * **Recommendations**
-  * Infrastructure Prioritization: Utility companies and government agencies should prioritize the installation of high-speed charging stations in high-density "Country" clusters identified in our geographic analysis.
+  * Infrastructure Prioritization: Utility companies and government agencies should prioritize the installation of high-speed charging stations in high-density "County" clusters identified in our geographic analysis.
   * Targeted Incentives: As the market matures, incentives should shift from general rebates to targeted support for "Standard Range" affordable models to help lower-income segments transition to electric.
   * Grid Readiness: Major utility providers should accelerate smart-grid upgrades to handle the localized power demand spikes caused by high EV concentration in specific regions.